MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 Different parts of the audio driver code is called to respond to various events, after the device driver is loaded.
 In the next section, we set a breakpoint that will fire when the user adjusts the volume control for the virtual audio driver.

-Setting a breakpoint on MixerVolume by performing the following steps.
+To set a breakpoint on MixerVolume, perform the following steps.

 1.  **&lt;- On the host system**